Becicherecu Mic: History

 Becicherecu Mic is mentioned as early as 1232 by the name terra Potkerequ.
 A hundred years later, in 1334, the parish of Pechkereky pays the Vatican the "papal tithe", a grant from believers to support armed action against pagans.
 During the Hungarian occupation, in 1462, the village is given to the Hagymásy family from Beregsău.
 During the Turkish occupation (1552–1716), the name of the settlement would have been Crucea ("cross"), the hearth of the village being probably located on the Cross Hill.
 After the reconquest of Banat by the Habsburg Empire, in 1717, the imperial administration records the settlement with the name Peschered, in Romanian Pescăreț ("pond with fish").
 In 1723, in County Mercy's Karte des Temeswarer Banates (see online), the settlement appears for the first time under the name Becicherecu Mic.
 Its origin comes by rhotacism from the proper noun Pechereky, the name of a landowner.
 First German settlers arrive here in 1727.
 In 1748, 24 Romanian families brought from Transylvania were also colonized here.
-Between 1920–1925, the village was named Țichindeal, after scholar Dimitrie Țichindeal, born here in 1775.
+Between 1920 and 1925, the village was named Țichindeal, after scholar Dimitrie Țichindeal, born here in 1775.

 Demographics

-Becicherecu Mic had a population of 2,853 inhabitants at the 2011 census, up 18% from the 2002 census.
-Most inhabitants are Romanians (83.49%), larger minorities being represented by Roma (2.8%), Serbs (1.79%), Hungarians (1.51%), Ukrainians (1.4%) and Germans (1.16%).
-For 7.43% of the population, ethnicity is unknown.
+Becicherecu Mic had a population of 2,875 inhabitants at the 2021 census, up 0.77% from the 2011 census.
+Most inhabitants are Romanians (75.68%), larger minorities being represented by Roma (2.12%), Serbs (1.84%), Ukrainians (1.84%) and Hungarians (1.18%).
+For 16% of the population, ethnicity is unknown.
 The village was previously divided into four parts, although in recent decades the inhabitants have mixed: the "German bend" – towards the railway station, the "Serbian bend" – practically in the center of the village, the "Romanian bend" – around the Romanian church and the "Gypsy outskirts" or Chertiz, a group of specific houses, along with Serbs and Romanians.
 At the end of World War II many of the German inhabitants left the village because of Soviet occupation.
 The inhabitants traveled through Yugoslavia and Hungary for about seven weeks to get to Austria on 1 November 1944.
 The inhabitants were then assigned families to stay with.

-By religion, most inhabitants are Orthodox (76.41%), but there are also minorities of Roman Catholics (5.71%), Pentecostals (5.64%), Baptists (1.37%) and Serbian Orthodox (1.23%).
-For 7.85% of the population, religious affiliation is unknown.
+By religion, most inhabitants are Orthodox (65.73%), but there are also minorities of Pentecostals (6.4%), Roman Catholics (4.03%), Serbian Orthodox (2.36%) and Baptists (1.6%).
+For 17.25% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Becicherecu Mic is administered by a mayor and a local council composed of 13 councilors.
+The mayor, Raimond-Ovidiu Rusu, from the Social Democratic Party, has been in office since 2012.
+As from the 2024 local elections, the local council has the following composition by political parties: